This article is in the Control zone of OpenSolar.

 - Depreciation Per Year % - Percentage value for a single year or multiple years (CSV format) for the MACRS schedule

 - Non-discounted Incentive Amount in Quotation Table: Users have now the ability to either include or exclude the discount rate from the depreciation benefit incentive.
 It's available under Control>other> Incentives.
 We have added a new toggle under which you can choose your incentive type.
 If your incentive type is ‘Depreciation benefit’ then you can either turn the toggle on or off.
-When the toggle is off, it will off by default.
+When the toggle is off, it will turn off by default.
 When we turn it on then it will use the non-discounted value in the quotation table, and remove the discount from the incentive.

 Once you have finished editing, then ensure that you press the button at the bottom of the page.